plazajan/Prolog-Arrays/README.md

     (4)  changeArray(Array, Position, NewElement, NewArray)

 >Arguments:
-      `Array` - a term representing array
+      `Array` - a term representing array.
-      `Position` - a non-empty list of natural numbers (>=0)
+      `Position` - a non-empty list of natural numbers (>=0).
       `NewElement` - a term (typically atom but variables and open terms allowed
-   `NewArray` - a variable
+      `NewArray` - a variable.

 >Result:
       NewArray becomes a term representing the array containing the
-      elements Array that contains except `Position` where `NewElement` is
-      stored. `Array` and `NewArray` have a large part of their structure in
-      common; therefore it is advised not to use `Array` after `NewArray` is
-      obtained - some changes made to Array may cause changes to
-      `NewArray`, some others need not.
+      elements Array that contains except `Position` where `NewElement` is stored. `Array` and `NewArray` have a large part of their structure in common; therefore it is advised not to use `Array` after `NewArray` is obtained - some changes made to Array may cause changes to `NewArray`, some others need not.

 >Backtracking:
       The second call fails.

-5. lastInArray(Array, Position, Element)
+    (5)  lastInArray(Array, Position, Element)

-   Arguments:
+>Arguments:
-      Array - a term representing array
+      `Array` - a term representing array
-      Position - a non-empty list of variables
+      `Position` - a non-empty list of variables
-      Element - a term (typically a variable)
+      `Element` - a term (typically a variable)

-   Result:
+>Result:
-      Variables of the list Position are instantiated to the indices of the
-      place in Array which contains a non-variable and is last in the
-      lexicographical order.
-If there are no non-variables in the array the
+      Variables of the list `Position` are instantiated to the indices of the place in `Array` which contains a non-variable and is last in the lexicographical order.
+If there are no non-variables in the array the procedure fails.
-      procedure fails.
-      Element is pseudo-unified with the term stored at this place.
+      `Element` is pseudo-unified with the term stored at this place.
 If the
       terms do not unify the procedure fails.

-   Backtracking:
+>Backtracking:
       The second call fails.

-6. genArrayMembers(Array, Position, Element)
+    (6)  genArrayMembers(Array, Position, Element)

-   Arguments:
+> Arguments:
-      Array - a term representing array
+      `Array` - a term representing array.
-      Position - a non-empty list of variables
+      `Position` - a non-empty list of variables.
-      Element - a variable
+      `Element` - a variable.

-   Result:
+>Result:
       Variables of the list Position are instantiated to the indices of the
-      place in Array which contains a non-variable and is first in the
+      place in `Array` which contains a non-variable and is first in the
       lexicographical order.
 If there are no non-variables in the array
       the procedure fails.
-   Element is instantiated to the term stored at this place.
+      `Element` is instantiated to the term stored at this place.

-   Backtracking:
+>Backtracking:
       Every next call returns the lexicographically next non-variable element
       and its position.